 Effective Counseling and Services

-Discussing sexuality and sexual activity with young people can be challenging.
-Research shows that health care providers struggle to address this sensitive topic with their adolescent patients adequately.
-Effective sexual health counseling and services have a positive impact on the physical and emotional well-being of adolescents.
+Discussing sexuality and sexual activity with young people provides an excellent opportunity to build trust, convey essential health information, and strengthen adolescents’ self-efficacy.
+Yet research shows that health care providers struggle to address this sensitive topic with their adolescent patients adequately.
+AHI offers an array of tools to help providers and health centers practice strengths-based sexual health care to adolescents.

 Sparks are pre-packaged, free to use, and include a PowerPoint presentation, a facilitator script, and follow-up materials.